The Brisbane Writers Workshop showcases professionals who support writers in literary, corporate & government settings. Our experts seek to:

 If you’d like to contribute as a presenter or a guest speaker, drop us a line at firstname.lastname@example.org

-Through the ‘90s, she attained her BA in Writing from Fairfield University, worked for Ziff-Davis Publishing in Boston and completed her MFA in Creative Writing with Emerson College.
-At Emerson, she studied under Andre Dubus III, M.G.
-Stephens and Sam Cornish.
-She relocated to Australia in ‘00 and has edited almost 70 fiction and non-fiction titles, many of which have attracted awards and recognition.
+Lauren Elise Daniels is an awarded poet, editor, author and mentor.
+Her poetry, travel writing, essays and articles have been published internationally, commencing with 1st place in the 1987 Newport Poetry Contest in Rhode Island, USA.
+Through the 1990s, she attained her BA in Writing from Fairfield University, worked for Ziff-Davis Publishing, and completed her MFA with Emerson College where she studied under Andre Dubus III and Sam Cornish.
+She relocated to Australia in 1999 and has edited over 100 fiction and non-fiction titles, many of which have attracted awards and recognition.

-A freelance editor and the senior consulting editor for Interactive Publications, she is a member of Editors Queensland, serves as a panelist and chair for the The Society of Women Writers Queensland, Sandcliffe Writers Festival, has served the Board for the Erica Bell Foundation, and for over a decade, was an IP Picks literary judge.
-She was a Youth Arts Queensland mentor and taught writing courses at The University of Queensland, TAFE and the Tasmanian Writers Centre.
-She is a member of the US National Writers Union, the Queensland Writers Centre and the Tasmanian Writers Centre.
-Contact her at email@example.com or firstname.lastname@example.org
+A senior consulting editor for Interactive Publications and Hawkeye Publishing, Lauren is a professional member of IPEd., a StokerCon panelist, served on the Board for the Erica Bell Foundation, and a literary judge for IP Picks and Hawkeye.
+She was a Youth Arts Queensland mentor, and taught writing at The University of Queensland, TAFE, Tasmanian Writers Centre and Brisbane State High School.
+She teaches workshops across Brisbane City, Sunshine Coast and Moreton Bay Libraries and for the Queensland Writers Centre.
+Contact her at email@example.com

 Joshua Brockbank completed his BA in Journalism from the Queensland University of Technology in 2012.
 He assessed manuscripts and compiled readers’ reports for Interactive Publications and has worked as a journalist for The Westender and Brisbane Arts Guide.